 Included with an annual subscription to Ooma Premier is free number porting, which allows you to transfer most phone numbers to Ooma.
 Without a subscription, porting a phone number costs $39.99.

 Porting is a one-time occurrence and doesn’t incur fees in future years.
 Use Ooma’s phone number checker to see if your number can be transferred.

 A key consideration for seniors is access to emergency services.
 While landlines provide a reliable way to call 911, emergency calls from mobile phones can be problematic.

 Across the country, emergency systems face challenges when geolocating cell phone callers with failure rates as high as 90 percent in Washington D.C. and 66 percent in Texas.
 However, in the Ooma report on 911 access, we found that the majority of people are unaware of these limitations.

-Ooma phones integrate with both Amazon Alexa and Google Home, so seniors can make hands-free 911 calls by simply saying, “I’ve fallen.
+Ooma phones integrate with Amazon Alexa, so seniors can make hands-free 911 calls by simply saying, “I’ve fallen.
 Alexa, call 911.”
-Depending upon your tech setup, you may need an Amazon Echo Connect to accommodate this functionality.
+Depending on your tech setup, you may need an Amazon Echo Connect to accommodate this functionality.